badboy/rdb-rs/docs/RDB_File_Format.md

 ...                         # Key value pairs for this database, additional database

-FF                          ## End of RDB file indicator 8-byte-checksum             ## CRC 32 checksum of the entire file.
+FF                          ## End of RDB file indicator 8-byte-checksum             ## CRC64 checksum of the entire file.
 ```